knowledge base

 Note, you may only need the earphones if working with voice.

-1.3 SIM Card
+2.3 SIM Card

 The UMTS & ELT EVB accepts a standard SIM card (the largest size if your SIM comes in a punchcard).
 When inserting your SIM cart into the slot on the board, do so with the pad facing down and the chip on the outer end.
 You should hear a click once the chip is inserted.
 If the chip pops back out, then it is not being inserted correctly- try flipping or switching the end.
-Ensure that the SIM is subscribed to NTN connectivity.
+Ensure that the SIM is subscribed to NTN Connectivity.

-1.4 Power the board
+2.4 Power the board

 The board can be powered via the included USB cable, or using the 5v barrel plug.